Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Abstract

 \section{Abstract}

 We present the photometric and spectroscopic analysis of the short-duration GRB~250221A ($T_{90}=1.80\pm0.32$~s), using a data set from the optical facilities COLIBRÍ, the Harlingten 50~cm Telescope, and the Very Large Telescope.
 We complement these observations with data from the \textit{Neil Gehrels Swift Observatory} and the \textit{Einstein Probe}, as well as radio observations from the Very Large Array.
 GRB~250221A is among the few short GRBs with direct afterglow spectroscopy, which gives a secure redshift determination of $z=0.768$ and allows the unambiguous identification of the host as a galaxy with a star-formation rate of $\sim3\,M_\odot\,{\rm yr}^{-1}$.
-The X-ray and optical light curves up to $T_0+10$~ks (where $T_0$ refers to the GRB trigger time) are well described by forward-shock synchrotron emission in the slow-cooling regime within the standard fireball framework.
-However, at $T_0+0.6$~days, both the X-ray and optical bands exhibit an excess over the same interval, which we interpret as evidence of energy injection into a jet with a half-opening angle of $\theta_j=11.5^{\circ}$ through a refreshed shock powered by late central engine activity or a radially stratified ejecta.
+The X-ray and optical light curves up to $T_0+3\times 10^4$~s (where $T_0$ refers to the GRB trigger time) are well described by forward-shock synchrotron emission in the slow-cooling regime within the standard fireball framework.
+However, at $T_0 \sim 5\times 10^4$~s, both the X-ray and optical bands exhibit an excess over the same interval, which we interpret as evidence of energy injection into a jet with a half-opening angle of $\theta_j=11.5^{\circ}$ through a refreshed shock powered by late central engine activity or a radially stratified ejecta.
 The burst properties (duration, spectral hardness, peak energy, and location in the Amati plane) all favour a compact binary merger origin.
-However, our modelling of the afterglow suggests a dense circumburst medium ($n\sim80$~cm$^{-3}$), which is more typical of a Collapsar environment.
-This tension over the classification of this burst (short-hard vs. long-soft) as inferred from the prompt and afterglow emissions makes GRB~250221A an unusual event and underscores the limitations of duration-based classifications and the importance of multi-wavelength, time-resolved follow-up observations.
+However, our modelling of the afterglow suggests a dense circumburst medium ($n\sim80$~cm$^{-3}$), which is more typical of a collapsar environment.